Jean-Baptiste Bréval: Compositions

 Bréval compositions written between 1775 and 1805 consisted mostly of instrumental pieces.
 His music reflected the Parisian love for graceful melodies and energetic rhythms.
 Before 1784 his works were usually two or three movement compositions employing sonata and rondo form, or a one movement work using variations.
 His later works, such as Symphonie concertante for clarinet, horn and bassoon, Op.
-38 (c1795), show diversity and experimentation.
+38 (c.
+1795), show diversity and experimentation.
 His concertos, written for his own performance, were influenced by Giovanni Battista Viotti who utilized a precise thematic organization interjected with virtuosic passages.

 Bréval is most well known for his Sonata in C major Op.
 40, No. 1, which is one of the classics of student cello literature, and often one of the first full sonatas a cello student will learn.
 The original version is available from several different publishers.
 Versions have also been published transcribed for other string instruments, including the viola, and for bass clarinet.

 Perhaps his most important and influential work was Traité du Violoncelle (1804), a cello method.
 It was probably the first systematic treatise on the cello.
 Ill-reviewed in the Correspondance des amateurs musiciens, it overlooked technical advances in the design of the cello that allowed for greater virtuosity on the instrument and was overshadowed by Jean-Louis Duport's 1806 Essai.